Do aerospace engineers get rich?

 Dying?
 Aerospace, as far as I can see, is thriving.
 There are a multitude of aircraft, helicopter, rockets, missiles, and UAV manufactures around the world.
 And many aerospace engineers also get involved with high speed rail/transit, high end cars and ship deck-house structures.

-READ ALSO: What are the challenges of an author?
+READ ALSO: What is the use of MongoDB in website?

 How much does an aerospace engineer make with experience?